phalcondroid/CodeBuilder/README.md

 # CodeBuilder for PHP
 Codebuilder is a php tool for generates php code, you can create any type of file that you need.

+## Building a class easy.

-## You can build php code througth php code with something like this.
+You can build php code througth php code with something like this.

 #### Including imports